 The dominance of these voltages fluctuate as you go back and forth across the precordium i.e. crescendo and decrescendo of the R-wave and S-wave.
-We acknowledge this phenomena when we refer to R-wave progression noting that the hypothetical position on the precordium where R = S is the transition zone.
+We acknowledge this phenomenon when we refer to R-wave progression noting that the hypothetical position on the precordium where R = S is the transition zone.
 It is clearly true that the transition zone of this tracing lies between Lead V3 and Lead V4.
 We will agree that the normal transition zone occurs between Lead V2 and Lead V4 inclusive.
 The transition zone of this tracing is therefore normal.

 Sometimes during the evolution of the acute Anterior STEMI, you will see the terminal S-wave begin to rise toward the baseline.
 When the terminal S-wave rises above the baseline then it technically is no longer an S-wave.
-When this occurs it is described as “terminal QRS distortion”.
+When this occurs, it is described as “terminal QRS distortion”.
 This is highly suspicious of the Acute STEMI (this statement holds especially true of Leads V2, V3).

-NOTE: An exception to this rule occurs when the take off of the J-point forms the shape of a “fish hook” (J-wave).
+NOTE: An exception to this rule occurs when the takeoff of the J-point forms the shape of a “fish hook” (J-wave).
 If this J-wave is present, the probability shifts in the direction of a benign normal variant (early repolarization).

 The rising of the nadir of the S-wave is demonstrated in the Illustration below:

-Similarly if the QRS complex takes on a qR configuration, you might observe the following phenomena.
+Similarly, if the QRS complex takes on a qR configuration, you might observe the following phenomena.
 As the acute STEMI evolves, the J-point take off will rise with time.
 When the J-point rises to > 50% the R-wave height it is called “terminal QRS distortion”.

 This is highly suspicious of the acute STEMI (this holds especially true of Leads V5, V6; the exception again occurs if a J-wave is present).
 This rising of the J-point is shown schematically in the Illustration below.

 Please note the two Illustrations above and focus on the ST-segments and particularly note that I have depicted the STs as concave down.
-Be aware that most commonly the ST-elevations of the acute STEMI are indeed concave down; however they certainly might be concave up.
+Be aware that most commonly the ST-elevations of the acute STEMI are indeed concave down; however, they certainly might be concave up.
 When this occurs you can see why this might be problematic to decide whether a given tracing is one of a STEMI or a benign early repolarization pattern.